 Since 2016, the e-cigarette brand JUUL has surged in popularity among young people and, as of October 2019, holds 64.4% of the e-cigarette market share measured by Nielsen.
-The traditional tobacco industry took notice of JUUL's rapid ascent.
+50 The traditional tobacco industry took notice of JUUL's rapid ascent.
 In 2018, Altria, the makers of Marlboro cigarettes, acquired a 35% stake in the company for \$12.8 billion.
 In September 2019, an Altria executive replaced the former head of JUUL as CEO.
+10,70,71

 A 2017 study by Truth Initiative found 25% of survey respondents, aged 15-24, recognized a JUUL e-cigarette device when shown a photo of the product.
 And among those who recognized JUUL, 25% reported that use of this product is called "JUULing," indicating that this product is so distinctive, it's perceived as its own category.
-However, it's likely that recognition continued to rise throughout 2018 and top out at 75% among U.S. e-cigarette sales in July 2019.
+However, it's likely that recognition is higher now given that JUUL's sales market share continued to rise throughout 2018 and top out at 75% among U.S. e-cigarette sales in July 2019.
+22.50

-The most recent data from the CDC's 2019 National America's kids.
-More than 59% of high school "usual brand."
-Among middle school e-cigarette users, the number was more than 54%.
-This equates of JUUL.
+The most recent data from the CDC's 2019 National Youth Tobacco Survey confirms JUUL's grip on America's kids.
+More than 59% of high school e-cigarette users reported that JUUL was their "usual brand."
+Among middle school e-cigarette users, the number was more than 54%.39 This equates to more than 3 million children reporting regular use of JUUL.
 Investigative reporting by Reuters shows that even early in its operations, JUUL was aware that its products were attracting unprecedented youth use, yet, in the face of enormous revenue growth, the company failed to take effective action to stem that

 Flavors are a top reason why young people begin using e-cigarettes.
 A 2018 Truth Initiative survey found that mint was among the top three favorite flavors among young JUUL users aged 12-24, meaning they chose it last time they vaped.
-New research shows that mint and menthol e-cigarette use among high school users rose was mint or menthol.
-Another study, conducted before high school student JUUL users, but that menthol was less so.
-However, study authors themselves caution that leaving both mint and menthol on the market undermines the purpose of removing flavors - which is to prevent kids from using e-cigarettes at all.
+New research shows that mint and menthol e-cigarette use among high school users rose from 16% in 2016 to 57.3% in 2019.39 Among high school JUUL users, 67.5% reported that their preferred flavor was mint or menthol.
+Another study, conducted before JUUL pulled its other flavors from the market, found that mint was one of the most popular flavors among high school student JUUL users, but that menthol was less so.45 However, study authors themselves caution that leaving both mint and menthol on the market undermines the purpose of removing flavors - which is to prevent kids from using e-cigarettes at all.